en fr de

 A newcomer in our class (Task 89)

-Students welcome a newcomer from Poland in our class.
-They learn how to describe our classroom rules to the newcomer by using the imperative form of verbs (affirmative or negative form) and the appropriate nouns and adjectives.
-They practise their skills in comprehending a short text in Language A and producing meaning in Language B. The lesson plan consists of six steps, each containing three steps.
-Communicating classroom rules to a peer in another language is a common practise which can be taught in the classroom with steps 1-4, in the first part of the lesson plan.
-The second part (step 5) involves collaboration and creativity, as students make their own posters for our school’s classes.
-In the final part (step 6) students reflect upon their multilingual experience, producing short texts which will be published in our school’s blog.
+Learners welcome a newcomer from Poland in their class.
+They learn how to describe classroom rules to the newcomer by using the imperative form of verbs (affirmative or negative form) and the appropriate nouns and adjectives.
+They practise their skills in comprehending a short text in Language A and producing meaning in Language B. The task plan consists of six steps, each containing three stages.
+Communicating classroom rules to a peer in another language is a common practice which can be taught in the classroom with steps 1-4, in the first part of the task plan.
+The second part (step 5) involves collaboration and creativity, as learners make their own posters for the school’s classrooms.
+In the final part (step 6) they reflect upon their multilingual experience, producing short texts which will be published on the school’s blog.

 View details